fgund/cpp.nvim/README.md

-**This repo is supposed to used as config by NvChad users!**
+**This repo contains personal nvim config for C++ development.
+It is based on NvChad config.**

-- The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.
-- So you just import its modules , like `require "nvchad.options" , require "nvchad.mappings"`
-- So you can delete the .git from this repo ( when you clone it locally ) or fork it :)
+Features:
+- LSP
+- Debug
+- Gen for LLM integration

+For LLM integration you can set environment variables OLLAMA_MODEL and OLLAMA_SERVER.

 # Credits